Getting Ready For Camp

 - If your contact information is international, there is a box you must check to be able to fill out your information.

 - If you would like Pack My Rx to bill your prescription insurance, it is important to fill out all the required information.
-If you do not know the Rx Bin, Rx Group, Rx ID, or Rx PCN, please call the number on your insurance card and find out this information.
+If you do not know the Rx Bin, Rx Group, Rx ID, or Rx PCN, please call the number on your insurance card or the local pharmacy you already use to find out this information.

 - It is also mandatory to submit a copy of your insurance card by uploading a photo of the front and back of the card.
 In case you have difficulty uploading the photos, they can be emailed to info@packmyrx.com.

 - The information for each prescription and over-the-counter medication has to be entered separately and you must click on “save” after each one.
 When filling in medication information, please make sure everything matches what is written on the actual prescriptions.
-Please specify your preferred med times: (Breakfast, Lunch, Dinner or Bedtime)
+Please specify the time of day (8 am, 12 pm, 3 pm, 6 pm, 10 pm) for each medication and be sure the same is done on the prescription your doctor sends in.

 - A credit card is needed to complete registration.
-The registration fee will be charged to that card and we will keep the encrypted number on file for any medication charges as well as any late fees.
-We do not accept FSA/HSA cards.
+The registration fee and deposit will be charged to that card and we will keep the encrypted number on file for any medication charges as well as any late fees.
+Pack My Rx does not accept FSA/HSA cards.

 - Please read all acknowledgments carefully, and click each box.